Last Updated on 2nd September 2023 by peppe8o

 def shift_update_matrix(input_Col,Column_PIN,input_Row,Row_PIN,clock,latch): GPIO.output(clock,0) GPIO.output(latch,0) GPIO.output(clock,1) for i in range(7, -1, -1): GPIO.output(clock,0) GPIO.output(Column_PIN, int(input_Col[i])) GPIO.output(Row_PIN, int(input_Row[i])) GPIO.output(clock,1) GPIO.output(clock,0) GPIO.output(latch,1) GPIO.output(clock,1)

 Now a LED map is required.
-Following “smile” variable is a list which has other lists as its elements.
+Following “smile” variable is a list that has other lists as its elements.
 Each internal list represents a row.
 All rows will be sent to 8×8 LED Matrix, with “0” meaning a powered on LED, while “1” will represent a powered off LED:

 smile=[["11111111"],\ ["11000011"],\ ["10111101"],\ ["01011010"],\ ["01111110"],\ ["01100110"],\ ["10111101"],\ ["11000011"]]